actions/importer-labs/jenkins/valet-audit-lab.md

 ### Manual Tasks

 Under the Manual task section you will find a list of all the manual tasks that the pipelines would surface in a migration.
-Manual tasks are a Valet construct that denote what `secrets` and `self-hosted` runners were referenced in the pipeline and will need to be migrated manually.
+Manual tasks are Valet's way of indicating tasks a user needs to do in order for a pipeline to be functional, such as adding `secrets`, or setting up a `self-hosted` runner.
 We will see how these manual tasks appear on a pull request when we do a migration in a lab later on.

 ### Files